 My biggest success in traffic was from making viral videos on YouTube.
 Back then; the word "viral" didn't even exist to describe my method of marketing (again, blazing my own trails because only very few were doing it).

 I can still remember I had like around 10 YouTube videos with over 5 million views a piece.
 And several other videos with six and low seven figure view counts.
-Funneling traffic from YouTube to my own website; I converted those visitors to maybe a few hundred dollars a month.
+Funneling traffic from YouTube to my own website called HopCity (hosted the latest viral & music videos); I converted those visitors to maybe a few hundred dollars a month.

 When did you realize you were about to join the typical rat race?